amena-bs23/expense-tracker/docs/architecture.md

 # Flutter Template Architecture

-This document outlines the architecture of the Flutter Template project, explaining the file structure, component responsibilities, and how different layers interact with each other.
+This document outlines the architecture of the Expense Tracker project, explaining the file structure, component responsibilities, and how different layers interact with each other.

 ## Project Structure